 - Municipal Tax Appeals

-If you need to speak with a New Jersey attorney about a residential or commercial property tax appeal, we encourage you to contact our law office in Freehold, New Jersey to schedule a consultation with an attorney at our firm, call toll-free (855) 376-5291 and ask for Fredrick P. Niemann.
+If you need to speak with a New Jersey attorney about a residential or commercial property tax appeal, we encourage you to contact our law firm in Central, New Jersey to schedule a consultation with an attorney.
+Call us toll-free (855) 376-5291 and ask for Fredrick P. Niemann, Esq.

 Your property's assessment is the basis for a successful appeal

 In order for a property tax assessment to be deemed excessive or discriminatory, a taxpayer must prove that the assessment does not fairly represent one of the two standards:

 - Following a revaluation, all assessments must represent 100% of the true market value of the real estate as of October 1st of the pre-tax calendar year.
 The October 1 pre-tax date is called the annual "assessment date".
 All evidence submitted in a tax appeal must be on or near the assessment date, especially property sales used as comparables.

 - The other standard is the "common level" or common level range established in your municipality.
 To explain the common level range you must consider what happens following a revaluation. or reassessment.
 Once a revaluation or reassessment is completed, external factors such as inflation, appreciation, and depreciation may cause values to increase or decrease at varying rates.

 Other factors such as physical deterioration may contribute to changes in property values.
 Obviously, if assessments are not adjusted annually, a deviation from 100% of true market value will occur.